-GENEVA — Saudi dissident journalist Jamal Khashoggi’s apparent murder hung over a review of Saudi Arabia’s troubled human rights record, with nations repeatedly calling for a proper investigation.
+GENEVA (AN) — Saudi dissident journalist Jamal Khashoggi's apparent murder hung over a review of Saudi Arabia's troubled human rights record, with nations repeatedly calling for a proper investigation.

 Diplomats from nations including Canada, Croatia, Denmark, Germany, Iceland, Ireland, Italy and Japan demanded a credible and transparent investigation into the apparent murder of Khashoggi, a Washington Post contributor, inside the Saudi consulate at Istanbul, Turkey on October 2.